RMITLibrary/easy_cite/markdown/rmitharvard.md

 #### General rules for captions

-Please see the sections on **[Artwork and images](https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-1#stn-8#subtype-45)** and **[Tables and graphs](https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-1#stn-8#subtype-46)** for how to create in-text citations and reference list entries for artwork, images, tables and graphs.
+Please see the sections on **Artwork and images** and **Tables and graphs** on this page, for how to create in-text citations and reference list entries for artwork, images, tables and graphs.
 This section discusses how to create captions for these sources.

 Captions are used to provide a description and attribution of the artworks, images, tables or graphs you use in your work.
 A caption is usually placed below the artwork, image, table or graph.